hasinthaindrajee/mdtester/transactions.md

 ```

 ### fail
 This is a keyword which is used to fail a transaction explicitly.
-This fails the transaction and skip rest of the logic in the transaction but will try to retry.
+This fails the transaction and skip rest of the logic in the transaction but will try to `retry`.
 Will be elaborated more in later sections.

 ### abort
 Abort the transaction without retrying even if retrying count and action is specified.
-Upon abort the function which is pointed from Onabort will be executed.
+Upon abort the function which is pointed from `onabort` will be executed.

 ## Sample

 This ballerina sample comprises of database transactions.
-This sample use MySQL DB and before running the sample copy the MySQL JDBC driver to the BALLERINA_HOME/bre/lib folder.
+This sample use MySQL DB and before running the sample copy the MySQL JDBC driver to the `BALLERINA_HOME/bre/lib` folder.

 ```
    import ballerina/sql;